mauleyzaola/maupod/user_manual.md

 4. `Performer` (clickable, and takes you to the artist's all albums page).
 5. `Genere` (clickable, and takes you to that genere's all performers page).
 6. `Duration` (hours, minutes, seconds).
-7. `Album` (Clickable album's name, and takes you to that album's individual page).
+7. `Album` (clickable album's name, and takes you to that `Album View`, meaning it's individual page).
 8. `Sampling Rate` (number).
 9. `Year` (of the `Album`).
 10. `Last Modified` (day, month, year).
 11. `Format` (`Audio File` extension).

 ## <a name="extra">9.
 Extra</a>